Daniel Bankson, BSc, SM, PhD, MBA, DABCC, FACB

 Director, Specimen Processing, Customer Service and Courier Sections;

-Director, Clinical Chemistry and Biochemistry Education, Medical Technology Program;
+Director, Clinical Chemistry and Biochemistry Education, Medical Laboratory Science Program;

 Co-Director, Commission on Accreditation in Clinical Chemistry Post-doctoral Training Program

 Department of Laboratory Medicine, NW120

 1959 Pacific St.

 Dan grew up in the Pacific Northwest with early life spent in Montana and Vancouver, Canada.
 He is the only scientist of recent family members who have been teachers, writers, artists, actors, farmers and tradespeople.

 Professionally, Dan is a clinical biochemist who trained at the Massachusetts Institute of Technology, Tuft University and the University of North Carolina.
 He had prior appointments at the Fred Hutchinson Cancer Research Center and the Department of Veterans Affairs.

 Dan enjoys water sports, hiking, camping, and coaching.

 - BSc in Biochemistry, University of British Columbia, Vancouver, Canada, 1978

 - SM in Nutritional Biochemistry & Metabolism, Massachusetts Institute of Technology, Cambridge, MA, 1982